Clan Barrett: History

-Historical research suggests that the Barrett family can be traced back through France to medieval Italy, where they were known as Barretti in Alessandria and were makers of felt hats, though some authorities refute this claim.

-The Barrett clan definitively trace their ancestry to one John Baret (or Robert Baret), a Norman knight who went with William the Conqueror during the Norman conquest of England in 1066, and is listed in the Battle Abbey Roll and the 1086 Domesday book as having settled in Pendine.
-Beginning in 1169, some Barretts migrated from Pembrokeshire to Ireland during the Norman Invasion of Ireland as hired mercenaries for the Norman warlord Richard de Clare, 2nd Earl of Pembroke.
+The Barrett clan descend from Cambro-Normans who settled in Pendine.
+Beginning in 1169, the Barretts migrated from Pembrokeshire to Ireland during the Norman Invasion of Ireland as hired Welsh mercenaries for the Norman warlord Richard de Clare, 2nd Earl of Pembroke.

-In 1236 Barretts travelled to Connacht with John de Cogan's Munster contingent, which seemingly made them tenants of the de Cogans' lands at Carrigrohane.
+In 1236, Barretts travelled to Connacht with John de Cogan's Munster contingent, which seemingly made them tenants of the de Cogans' lands at Carrigrohane.
 Both families living in Connacht and Munster were fully assimilated into Irish culture and married into many old Irish families; they are said to have become "more Irish than the Irish themselves".
 Barretts Country, in the approximate centre of Cork, would come to be named after them.

 Around the turn of the 14th century, John Barrett was pardoned Crown debts and rents by King Edward II in return for services during the First War of Scottish Independence.
 The debts otherwise would have been chargeable to Barrett's son William.
 Batin (or Wattin) Barrett, great-great grandfather of Robert Mac Wattin, also lived circa 1300.
 The Chief Barrett of Tirawley was for centuries known by the Gaelic name Mac Baitín, or Mac Wattin, which eventually evolved into Mac Páidín, or Mac Padine.
 This is the source of the Padden surname found in Mayo today.
 To this day, the Barretts and Barrys of Connacht are known as "Welshmen of Tirawley".